sandewt/plg_user_lastvisit/README.md

-# Simple Last Visit date plugin for Joomla 4.3
+# Last Visit date plugin for Joomla 4.3

 This plugin shows a message with the last visit date after a login in the frontend.